Hmong Americans: California

 California has the largest Hmong population in the United States by state.
 As of 2010, there are 95,120 Hmong Americans in California.

 In 2002, the State of California counted about 35,000 students of Hmong descent in schools.
 According to Jay Schenirer, a member of the school board of the Sacramento City Unified School District, most of the students lived in the Central Valley, in an area ranging from Fresno to Marysville.
 Fresno County and Sacramento County combined have almost 12,000 Hmong students.

-As of 2002, of the Hmong students who took the California English Language Development Test, which measures English fluency in students who are learning English, 15% of Hmong scores at the "advanced" or "early advanced" classifications, while 30% of Vietnamese English learning students and 21% of all of California's over 1.5 million English learning students scored at those levels.
-Suanna Gilman-Ponce, the multilingual education department head of Sacramento City Unified, said that the Hmong students have lower rates due to having parents who speak little English; therefore they enter American schools with few English skills.
-In addition, their culture was not literate, so Hmong history was not written down and history books did not discuss Hmong history.
+As of 2002, of the Hmong students who took the California English Language Development Test, which measures English fluency in students who are learning English, 15% of those identifying as Hmong scored at the "advanced" or "early advanced" classifications.
+In comparison, 30% of California's Vietnamese students studying English, and 21% of California's more than 1.5 million English learning students scored at that same advanced level.
+Suanna Gilman-Ponce, the multilingual education department head of Sacramento City Unified, said that the lower rates among Hmong students can be attributed to a higher percentage of parents who speak little English; therefore the children enter American schools with fewer English skills.
+In addition, their culture was not literate.
+There was no tradition of written Hmong history or literature.

 In 2011, Susan B. Anthony Elementary School in Sacramento established a Hmong-language immersion program.
-In 2019, Fresno Unified School district began offering dual immersion as well as Elective course offerings for high school students to learn the Hmong language.
-In the Fresno Unified School District, over 10,000 signatures of support were collected for the naming of a new elementary school for General Vang Pao, a well known leader from the Secret Wars in Laos and the Hmong American diaspora.
+In 2019, Fresno Unified School district began offering dual immersion as well as elective course offerings for high school students to learn the Hmong language.

+In the Fresno Unified School District, more than 10,000 signatures of support were collected for the naming of a new elementary school for General Vang Pao, a well-known leader from the Secret Wars in Laos and the Hmong American diaspora.

+Some Hmong families have moved to the Emerald Triangle region, including Trinity and Siskiyou counties, to work in the marijuana farming industry.